dD2405/Big_Mart-Sales-Analysis/README.md

 - Feature engineering to extract the correct features for the model
 - Build a regression model to predict the outlet sales

-The project is done as a mandatory Final Project under the Machine Learning Course at Acadview under the guindance of Mr. Shreyas Raghavan and Ms. Meghna P Ayyar
+The project is done as a mandatory Final Project under the Machine Learning Course at Acadview under the guindance of Mr. Shreyas Raghavan('https://github.com/Shreyas3108') and Ms. Meghna P Ayyar